Loreto, Zacatecas

 Loreto is a town and municipality in the state of Zacatecas, Mexico.
 The town is the seventh-largest community in the state, with a 2005 census population of 22,085 inhabitants, while the municipality of which it serves as municipal seat had a population of 43,411.
-The municipality has an area of 427 km² (164.87 sq mi).
+The municipality has an area of 427 km2 (164.87 sq mi).

 People celebrate Nuestra Señora de Loreto from 1 to 10 December.
 It is an agricultural region where people grow primarily lettuce, corn, chili and beans.

 This town was founded in 1931 with the name Bimabaletes, and in 1956 its official name changed to Loreto.

 It is home to the well known regional band Los 5 de Zacatecas.

-Since 2011, it has become a hideout place for the los Zetas drug cartel.